Martinfacot/CNN_Spectra_Classification/README.md

 2. Load the specified version's configuration
 3. Raise an error if the specified version doesn't exist in the config file

-Make sure your YAML file exists and contains the version number you specify in the notebook, otherwise you'll receive a "Version not found" error.
+Make sure your YAML file exists and contains the version number you specify in the notebook, otherwise you'll receive a `Version not found` error.

 ## Dataset